Education in the prison system

 -

-Positive Impact on the Community
+Positive impact on the community

 What are the challenges to prison education?

-One of the biggest hurdles to our provision is that many prisoners have a weak history of formal education, with many of them arriving in our classrooms with no qualifications and lacking a trust in the system to help them.
-We work hard to rebuild this trust and engage them in fun and creative sessions, while encouraging them to study further with us in our Vocational, Digital, English and Maths classes.
+One of the biggest hurdles to our provision is that many prisoners have a limited history of formal education; many arrive in our classrooms with no qualifications and a lack of trust in the schooling system.

 Creative Enrichment in prison education

-Who provides prison education in the UK?
+Who provides prison education in the UK

-Providing education to adults and young people in custody allows them to have a better chance at breaking the cycle of reoffending and enhances the opportunities that are available for them to succeed on release.
+Bringing education to adults and young people in custody gives them a path to breaking the cycle of reoffending and incarceration, while enhancing the opportunities that are available post-release.